What is a stock exchange?

 Advantages of stock exchanges

 For a company, being listed on the stock exchange represents a certain prestige.
 This is particularly the case for the oldest stock exchanges, such as those in Amsterdam, London and New York.
-Being listed on the stock exchange also means that investors can buy shares in the company, which helps a company’s expansion by raising funds.
+Being listed on the stock exchange also means that investors can buy shares in the company, which helps a company's expansion by raising funds.
+Trading on the stock exchange is much fairer for investors who are less exposed to the risk of default by a counterparty.
+This is because of the high levels of regulation in the stock markets, which is not the case with over-the-counter (OTC) trading.
+Finally, online brokerage firms have made it easier for traders to access stock markets and have enabled them to take advantage of short-term market movements.

 Disadvantages of exchanges